Today’s post is written by Taylor Pomilla, Community Engagement Manager at Verbal Beginnings

 Organize A Candy Swap With Any Other Families, Friends, Or Neighbors!

-This is a great option to still have some sort of outside interaction with other children and your COVID bubble.
+This is a great option to have some sort of outside interaction with other children but in a more controlled way.
 You could include little notes or pictures from the kids or even include a game or craft for the other family.
 The element of surprise is what makes it even more fun!

 Plan A Scary (Or Not-so-scary) Family Movie Night

 Grab the popcorn, candy, and blankets for this fun idea!
 There are so many family-friendly Halloween titles for kids of all ages.
-I like to use this website, to see movie reviews from other parents.
+Check out this website, to see movie reviews from other parents.
 Bonus Idea: Build a blanket fort to watch the movies in to add a little more spooky to the night!

 Pumpkin Overload!